 The Fall 2020 Back to School program is organized into three sprints.
-21 functional areas (such as Transportation, Curriculum, Master Schedule, HR, IT, etc.) have been identified and functional leaders are prioritizing specific tasks in key areas such as school calendar, bell schedule etc., to work on during each sprint.
+Twenty-one functional areas (i.e.Transportation, Curriculum, Master Schedule, HR, IT, etc.) have been identified and functional leaders are prioritizing specific tasks in key areas such as school calendar and bell schedule to work on during each sprint.
 Each sprint runs for two weeks with the program completing the day the school reopens.

 Each day a mandatory, 15-minute "Stand Up" meeting is held with all functional leaders to review prioritized tasks and provide a brief update on the work taking place daily.
 During the daily Stand Up meeting, functional leaders can identify systematic impediments for immediate escalation to E-Team to ensure quick review and resolution.
 Apart from the daily Stand Up meetings, deep dive, cross-functional collaboration meetings have been held to ensure processes are created and implemented.
-Prior to the end of each sprint, sprint prioritization will be held to prioritize tasks/issues for the next sprint.
+Prior to the end of each sprint, sprint prioritization will be held to prioritize tasks and issues for the next sprint.

-A variety of mechanisms are in place to facilitate effective project communication, including daily program management check ins with E-Team, cross-functional team meetings, weekly status meetings and meetings to prioritize tasks to be included in upcoming sprints.
+A variety of mechanisms are in place to facilitate effective project communication, including daily program management check-ins with the ExectuvieTeam, cross-functional team meetings, weekly status meetings and meetings to prioritize tasks to be included in upcoming sprints.
 Atlassian JIRA Agile Software, the industry-preferred program management tool, is being used to track and prioritize program tasks by functional area and provide transparency to the overall process.